jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 - ==Zombie Process==: Child process terminates before parent, but parent has not called wait
   - Cannot be killed
 - ==Orphan Process==: Parent process terminates before child process
-  - `init` process becomes pseudo parent
+  - `init` process becomes pseudo parent, not the grandparent process (if any)
   - Child termination sends signal to `init`, which uses `wait()` to clean up
 - Implicit `exit()`: Return from `main()` implicitly calls `exit()`
   - If `main()` returns some number, then that number is the status code